oracle/node-oracledb/doc/api.md

     user          : "hr",
     password      : mypw,  // mypw contains the hr schema password connectString : "localhost/orclpdb1",
-    shardingkey   : ["SCOTT"]
+    shardingKey   : ["SCOTT"]
   });
 ```

 Similar code works for NUMBER keys.

-The `shardingkey` and `superShardingKey` properties are arrays because multiple
+The `shardingKey` and `superShardingKey` properties are arrays because multiple
 values can be used.
 If database shards had been partitioned with multiple keys
 such as with: